-- While examining people with bipolar disorder, scientists have also found evidence of the loss or damage of brain cells in the hippocampus—a part of the brain associated with memory—that indirectly affects mood and impulse control.
+- Research has suggested that the loss or damage of brain cells in the hippocampus can contribute to mood disorders.
+This is the part of the brain associated with memory.
+It also indirectly affects mood and impulses.

 - Research suggests that mitochondrial problems may play a role in a number of psychiatric diseases, including bipolar disorder.
 Mitochondria are the energy centers found in almost every human cell.
 Some believe that brain metabolism becomes abnormal in particular regions of the brain when the mitochondria in those regions don’t work properly.
 This abnormality may contribute to abnormal patterns of energy production and utilization by the affected cells.
 This may potentially explain some of the behaviors we see in patients with psychiatric disorders.

 - Neurotransmitters are chemicals that help brain cells communicate.
 Imbalances in the neurotransmitters, which play an important role in mood regulation, are linked to bipolar disorder.